yereverluvinunclebert/Panzer-StopWatch-Clock-VB6/README.md

 widget and press CTRL+mousewheel up/down to resize.
 It works well on Windows XP to Windows 11.

-The Panzer Earth VB6 gauge is Beta-grade software, under development, not yet ready to use on a production system - use at your own risk.
+The Panzer Stopwatch VB6 gauge is Beta-grade software, under development, not yet ready to use on a production system - use at your own risk.

 This version was developed on Windows 7 using 32 bit VisualBasic 6 as a FOSS